Dovives/dovives.github.io/_posts/2018-11-10-run-ansible-playbook-on-Windows-wsl.md

 - ```/mnt/<drive>/<windowspath>```

-## Add Azure Credential or login with Az CLI
+## Add Azure Credentials or Login on Azure with Az CLI

 They are three options to authenticate on Azure in order to run ANSIBLE PLaybook on Azure.